ethanolivertroy/killercoda-scenarios/kubernetes-policy-engines/step3/text.md

 ## Overview
 This document summarizes the policy enforcement in place to support FedRAMP compliance in the Kubernetes environment.

-## Policy Enforcement Mechanisms Implemented
+## Policy Engines Implemented
-1. Kubernetes ValidatingAdmissionPolicy
+1. OPA Gatekeeper
-2. Lightweight Kyverno
+2. Kyverno

 ## Key Controls Enforced
 1. Component Inventory Management (CM-8)